pippinbarr/cart253/schedule.md

 - 💬 Q&A

 ### In studio
+- 💬 Continuing check-ins with Pippin about the Variations Jam (🔥 Do not leave before checking in 🔥)
 - 📄 Work on the [Variation Jam](./assignments/variation-jam) assignment
 - 📄 Work on the [Post-Reflection](./assignments/post-reflection/) assignment

 ### Homework
 - 📄 Work on the [Variation Jam](./assignments/variation-jam) assignment
 - 📄 Work on the [Post-Reflection](./assignments/post-reflection/) assignment
+- 🔥 Come to class next week with a working prototype if at all possible
 ---

 ## 🍓 Jam Week 2